————————————————————————

 Getting Here

 The Eastport Peninsula is a short 20 minutes off the Trans Canada Highway with good access roads.
-Take Route 310 (passes by Glovertown).
-We are approximately 1 hour from Gander and 3 hours from St. John’s (for more local information follow ‘Road to the Beaches’ on Facebook/Instagram).
+Take Route 310 (from the east, exit at the western gate of Terra Nova National Park; from the west, exit at Glovertown or continue east to the TNNP western gate).
+We are approximately 1 hour from Gander and 3 hours from St. John’s (for more local information follow ‘Terra’s Edge’ on Facebook/Instagram).

 Camping

-See list of accommodators, plus there’s a camping platform (with beach) available on the Coastal Ridge Trail.
-Please note the Coastal Ridge Trail and Old School House trails are closed Saturday, Oct 1st from 6am-2pm for the safety of our runners.
+See list of accommodators.
+Please note the Coastal Ridge Trail, Old School House, and Salvage trails Mountain Ridge and Net Point trails are closed Saturday, Sept 19th from 6am-2pm for the safety of our runners.
 Be sure you are not on the trail at that time.
-For everyone’s safety keep pets off the trails during that time.
+For everyone’s safety please keep pets off the trails during that time.

 Covid-19